 The built beauty in Whanganui is perfectly paired with the town’s natural landscape.
 It's a true wonderland!

-Whanganui is speckled with parks; grab the family, pack a picnic, bring extra bread for potential bird friends, and enjoy a day out discovering Whanganui.
+Whanganui is speckled with parks; grab the family, pack a picnic, bring extra seeds for potential bird friends, and enjoy a day out discovering Whanganui.
 Whether you’re looking for a nice lakeside walk at Virginia Lake, or an afternoon in the water maze at Kowhai Park there is something for all to enjoy.

 Want to see all of Whanganui?
 Durie Hill War Memorial Tower is the city’s most iconic tower and is 176 steps high, and 113 metres above sea level - giving you panoramic views of the city, Whanganui River, and the harbour.
 On a nice day, you may be able to spot Mt Taranaki, Mt Ruapehu and the northernmost tip of New Zealand.